Lorena Simpson

 Over the years, Lorena has collaborated with many music producers and Djs, resulting in over 20 featured songs and over 35 million streams and views on digital platforms such as Spotify, YouTube and Deezer.

-Bio
+Early life

-Lorena Simpson was born in the city of Manaus, capital of the state of Amazonas.
+Lorena Simpson was born in the city of Manaus, the capital of the state of Amazonas.
 She is a descendant of Portuguese on her mother's side and Irish on her father's side[1].
 Since she was young she always dreamed of being an artist, even though she had difficulties imposed by the demographic location, she never gave up on her dreams and kept fighting for her goals.
 At the age of 17, Lorena left her hometown for the big cities in search of improvement in the art of dance, and after years working professionally as a dancer in television programs, commercials and other projects, she started her solo career as a singer.